privacyguides/privacyguides.org/docs/basics/first-steps-after-being-hacked.md

 If you don't have access to another computer, you can bring a flash drive to a computer shop and they should make one for free if you ask them to.

-While you are booted into linux, move all files you want to save onto an external drive.
+While you are booted into Linux, move all files you want to save onto an external drive.
 When you're done, shut down your computer fully and unplug it again.

 ## Reinstall Your Operating System